-- a) Coordinating data and information pertinent to professional manpower and the costs of graduate medical education. - b) cooperating with other agencies and the federal government to develop appropriate solutions to the manpower problem. - c) developing guidelines for the use of medical centers which assume a regional responsibility. - monitoring the effectiveness of the medical center's efforts to solve on a regional basis the problem of professional manpower and related educational programs. - continuing to address itself to the integration of regional professional manpower needs into an equitable and efficient national manpower policy. - recommending to appropriate professional bodies procedures for the process of accreditation that evaluate not only the quality of the educational programs, but also the quality and completeness of professional services provided by a medical center to a geographic region.

-initiating or conducting studies of the medical care reimbursement system to determine its effect upon the distribution of physicians by medical specialty and to suggest appropriate changes which might increase the supply and effective distribution of primary care physicians.
+- a) Coordinating data and information pertinent to professional manpower and the costs of graduate medical education. - cooperating with other agencies and the federal government to develop appropriate solutions to the manpower problem. - c) developing guidelines for the use of medical centers which assume a regional responsibility. - d) monitoring the effectiveness of the medical center's 'efforts to solve on a regional basis the problem of professional manpower and related educational programs. - e) continuing to address itself to the integration of regional professional manpower needs into an equitable and efficient national manpower policy. - f) recommending to appropriate professional bodies procedures for the process of accreditation that evaluate not only the quality of the educational programs, but also the quality and completeness of professional services provided by a medical center to a geographic region. - ment system to determine its effect upon the distribution of physicians by medical specialty and to suggest appropriate changes which might increase the supply and effective distribution of primary care physicians.